Ask Us A Question

 What Can I Expect From The Law Offices of John F. Lyndon?

 - Creative legal strategy.
 Each family law case is unique.
-John F. Lyndon will explore your legal options with you and together you will choose a plan designed to meet your particular needs and personal situation.
+John Lyndon will explain your legal options and together you will choose a plan designed to meet your particular needs and personal situation.
 Our goal will always be the achievement of a negotiated settlement (the best result) through a reasonable and flexible approach, but aggressive advocacy can play an important part in attaining that goal.

 - Confidentiality.
 You are entitled under the law to expect that any information concerning you and your legal matters will be held in the strictest confidence by all staff members.
 Our clients' trust is of the utmost importance to us and we will protect your privacy in every respect.